Troubleshooting Posit Team

 Support

-If none of the troubleshooting steps help, please contact support or click on the Support button in the top left of the screen.
+If none of the troubleshooting steps help, please submit a request through the Posit support form or click on the Support button in the navigation header.